WaykiChain/wicc-wasm-cdt/examples/index/README.md

 $ make
 ```
  - After build
-   - The built smart contract is under the 'token' directory in the 'build' directory
+   - The built smart contract is under the 'index' directory in the 'build' directory
-   - You can find token.wasm and token.abi in the './build/token' directory
+   - You can find index.wasm and index.abi in the './build/index' directory